Close

-The Siberian tiger is the largest of all the big cats.
+The Amur Tiger is the largest of all the big cats.

 Individual tigers mark the boundaries of their territory with urine and scrapes, and scent is sprayed onto trees, bushes and rock faces.
 Faeces and scrapes are also left along trails and in conspicuous places throughout the territory to advertise to other tigers that the area is occupied.